m1010j/async-explorations-writeup/README.md

 JavaScript is a single-threaded language, but browsers use multiple threads to handle the event loop.
 I set out to explore how much we can leverage the multi-threaded nature of browsers when writing recursive functions.
 The results are decidedly mixed and deeply confusing.
 And along the way they reveal surprising and significant differences between Chromium-based browsers and Firefox, Safari, and Edge, between iOS and other operating systems, and between memoization in synchronous and asynchronous functions.

-I wrote a benchmark and analysis tool, [Explorations in Asynchronicity][explorations], to obtain my results.
-Here I discuss the most interesting ones.
-Readers are invited to follow along by exploring more results [here][explorations-results], or test the functions I talk about on their own [here][explorations-benchmarks].
+To obtain my results, I wrote [Explorations in Asynchronicity][explorations], a benchmark and analysis tool.
+Here I discuss the most interesting results.
+Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or [running benchmarks][explorations-benchmarks] on their own devices.

 ## Fibonacci: synchronous and asynchronous